 2. Breast Pumps

 Breast pumps serve the same function as the nipple puller.
 The suction helps draw out the nipple.
+You can briefly use an effective breast pump just before feeding.

 3. Breast Shells